30 BEAUTIFUL Banff Lakes You Have To Visit

 ice skating on Two Jack Lake in winter

 Two Jack Lake is always a great stop in Banff, no matter the season.
 During summer, visitors can enjoy swimming, kayaking, stand-up paddleboard, and hiking.
 In the winter, it’s a great lake to ice skate on, take some photographs, or snowshoe along the surrounding trails.
-The Two Jack Lake Campground is one of the most popular Banff campsites, providing spectacular lake access.
+The Two Jack Lake Campground is also one of the most popular Banff campsites, providing spectacular lake access.

 Johnson Lake